 - Average legal fees range from HKD 1,000 per hour (very low) to HKD 6,000 per hour (very high).
 It is safe to assume legal fees of HKD 1,500 to 3,000.
-Specialised arbitration law firms that charge more competitive fees may be used to lower this head of costs, which is typically the largest single cost element.
+Specialised arbitration law firms such as Aceris Law that charge more competitive legal fees may be used to lower this head of costs, which is typically the largest single cost element.

 - The average HKIAC arbitration requires between 1,000 and 5,000 hours of legal work, depending on its complexity, the procedure adopted and the actions of opposing counsel.
 In case of doubt, enter 2,000 hours for the average amount of legal work per arbitration, which is fairly standard.

 - In low-complexity cases (fewer than 2,000 hours of legal work required) and where there are small amounts in dispute (less than HKD 15,000,000), it is assumed that no quantum or legal experts will be required.
 This may not always be the case.